belle2/basf2/analysis/doc/Variables.rst

 Calibration
 ~~~~~~~~~~~

-There are several variables also available for calibration experts who are working on cdst format files.
+There are several variables also available for calibration experts who are working on ``cdst`` format files.

-Many of these will not work for- and should not be used by- normal analyses.
+.. warning:: Many of these will not work for- and should not be used by- normal analyses.

 They have a *[Calibration]* pretag.

 .. b2-variables::